My buddy Carl and I slip by my old digs one evening during Labor Day weekend. I lived

 down in the ‘70s!
 Shit, there’s something about Martin Luther King and Cesar Chavez, too.”

-a major bigot.”
-Carl’s always on the alert for political incorrectness.
+Trump supporter, no doubt.”
+Carl’s always on the alert for his brand of political incorrectness.

 “Why do they have this machine?”

-wanders back to the jewelry.
-The word T-E-M-P-T-A-T-I-O-N scrolls up in the air in big red, arching letters that I swoosh
+back to the jewelry.
+The word T-E-M-P-T-A-T-I-O-N scrolls up in the air in big red, arching letters that I swoosh my hand

 spells itself out in front of me again, the letters blinking on one at a time like some Indian casino marquee.
 I hold the